k2view-academy/K2View-Academy/articles/25_environments/04_offline_deployment.md

 #### Authentication & Authorization

-* Authentication is done by either user and password (*user* & *password* parameters) or by API Key (*token* parameter), that shall be sent as parameters.
+* Authentication is done by either user and password (*user* & *password* parameters) or by an API Key (*token* parameter), that shall be sent as parameters.
-* The request caller shall be authorized with right permissions to perform the deploy (Granted with "DEPLOY_ENVIRONMENTS" permission).
+* The request caller shall be authorized with the right permissions to perform the deploy (granted with "DEPLOY_ENVIRONMENTS" permission).
 See [here](/articles/17_fabric_credentials/01_fabric_credentials_overview.md#list-of-permissions) for more information.

 ### Request Body

-body parameters, along with the deployment files, to be sent with ContentType header = multipart/form-data
+Body parameters, along with the deployment files, to be sent with ContentType header = multipart/form-data.

 <table>
 	<thead>